Geometry and mechanics of microdomains in growing bacterial colonies: CONTINUOUS MODEL

-Now, consistent with the results of our hard-rod model presented in Sec. \ref{sec:mechanics}, we encode a specific density dependence in the quantities $p$, $\alpha$ and $k_{F}$.
-Introducing the packing fraction $\phi=\rho/\rho_{c}$, where $\rho_c$ is the density at which cells become close packed and start to transmit stress.
-In the following we assume $\rho_{c}>\rho^*$, to reflect the earlier observation that at very low density (i.e. at the boundary of the colony) the contact forces tend to reorientate cells rather than compressing them.
-Based on these considerations, we set:
+Now, consistent with the results of our hard-rod model presented in Sec. \ref{sec:mechanics}, we encode a specific density dependence in the quantities $p$, $\alpha$, and $k_{F}$.
+We introduce the packing fraction $\phi=\rho/\rho_{c}$, where $\rho_c$ is the density at which cells become closely packed and start to transmit stress.
+In the following, we assume $\rho_{c}>\rho^*$ to reflect the earlier observation that, at very low density (i.e., at the boundary of the colony), the contact forces tend to reorient cells rather than compress them.
+Based on these considerations, we set

-where $p_{0}$, $\alpha_{0}$ and $k_{F0}$ are positive constants.
-Furthermore, we take $\alpha_{0} \sim k_{g}$ and keep $p_0$ constant based on the results summarized in Fig \ref{fig:SigmaKe}c.
-Eqs. \eqref{eq:hydrodynamic} have been numerically solved using a finite difference approach on a $351 \times 351$ collocated grid.
-Fig \ref{fig:snap}a (inset) shows a typical configuration obtained for sufficiently large growth rates.
-As for our hard-rod model, these consist of an ensemble of randomly oriented nematic domains, whose characteristic area remains uniform in the bulk of the colony.
-In order to make a quantitative comparison between our discrete and continuous model, we reconstruct the geometrical properties of the micro-domains based on the following criterion.
-Given the orientation $\theta=\arctan(Q_{xy}/Q_{xx})$ of the nematic director, we define $\Theta$ as the coarse-grained $\theta$ field in which all values are sorted into bins; e.g. $2(n-1)\pi/m \le \theta < 2n\pi/m \implies \Theta=(2n-1)\pi/m$ for $n=1,\,2\ldots m$ ($n$ and $m$ both integers).
+where $p_{0}$, $\alpha_{0}$, and $k_{F0}$ are positive constants.
+Furthermore, we take $\alpha_{0} \sim k_{g}$ and keep $p_0$ constant, based on the results summarized in Fig. \ref{fig:mechanics}(c).
+Equations \eqref{eq:hydrodynamic} have been numerically solved using a finite difference approach on a $351 \times 351$ collocated grid.
+Figure \ref{fig:sshd} shows a typical configuration obtained for sufficiently large growth rates, in terms of the nematic director and order parameter [Fig. \ref{fig:sshd}(a) and \ref{fig:sshd}(b)] and velocity field [Fig. \ref{fig:sshd}(c) and \ref{fig:sshd}(d)].
+As for our hard-rod models, these consist of an ensemble of randomly oriented nematic domains, whose characteristic area remains uniform in the bulk of the colony.
+In order to make a quantitative comparison between our discrete and continuous models, we reconstruct the geometrical properties of the microdomains based on the following criterion.
+Given the orientation $\theta=\arctan(Q_{xy}/Q_{xx})/2$ of the nematic director, we define $\Theta$ as the coarse-grained $\theta$ field in which all values are sorted into bins; e.g., $2(n-1)\pi/m \le \theta < 2n\pi/m \implies \Theta=(2n-1)\pi/m$ for $n=1,\,2,\,\ldots,\,m$ (with $n$ and $m$ both integers).
 This divides the colony into domains that can then be identified by labeling the connected components of the resulting two-dimensional matrix.
 We use a value of $m=6$ here to reflect a typical $\theta$ change between two boundaries in the hard-rod model.
-Fig. \ref{fig:snap}b shows the sizes of domains reconstructed from the colony shown in Fig. \ref{fig:snap}a.